 Make Your Point Day - When you have something important to say it often helps to list the key points and practice ahead of time.

-Serendipity Day - Read this article on Wikipedia and then discuss moments in your life where serendipity played a part.
+Serendipity Day - Serendipity is the occurrence and development of events by chance in a happy or beneficial way.
+Read this article on Wikipedia and then discuss moments in your life where serendipity played a part.

 Number Please Day - The first telephone exchange was established in New Haven, Connecticut in 1878 with twenty-two subscribers.
 See Phone Poems and Quotes.